-Derek Henry Flood is an independent analyst on geopolitical conflicts and terrorism.
-He is currently a correspondent for Asia Times Online.
-He was founding editor of the Jamestown Foundation’s Militant Leadership Monitor publication and an analyst for Jamestown’s widely regarded Terrorism Monitor publication.
+He was formerly a correspondent for the Combating terrorism Center at West Point’s monthly Sentinel publication., Jane’s Islamic Affairs Analyst, Terrorism and Security Monitor and Asia Times Online.
+He was founding editor of the Jamestown Foundation’s Militant Leadership Monitor publication and an analyst for Jamestown’s widely regarded Terrorism Monitor.
 His focus is primarily on Middle Eastern and South Asian affairs with additional emphases on Central Asia and the Caucasus.
 While studying Political Geography at San Diego State University, his interest in militant political Islam grew organically after spending time in Iran and Pakistan researching the rise of the Taliban movement for his senior thesis in 1999-2000.

-Flood has covered conflicts in Syria, Libya, Bahrain, Kyrgyzstan, Kurdistan, Kashmir, Afghanistan, Iraq and Lebanon.
-He has also done extensive on-the-ground research on the back-story of 9/11 in California, Arizona, Germany, Spain, Malaysia, Thailand and New Jersey.
-He has appeared on CNN, France 24, BBC World Service, BBC Arabic television, and Voice of America as an international affairs contributor.
+Flood has covered conflicts in Syria, Mali, Libya, Kyrgyzstan, Kurdistan, Kashmir, Afghanistan, Iraq and Lebanon.
+He has also done extensive on-the-ground research on the back-story of 9/11 in California, Arizona, New Jersey, Florida, New York, Germany, Spain, Malaysia, and Thailand.
+He has appeared on C-SPAN, CNN, France 24, BBC World Service, BBC Arabic, Al Jazeera, Al Arabiya, BBC Newshour radio and Voice of America radio as an international affairs contributor.

 He is currently at work on a memoir of his experiences and analysis of the after effects of suicide terrorism on the United States and the launch of the ill-fated “Global War on Terror.”